Women have been supporting their families since the beginning of time with incredible sacrifices.

 The Coal Carrier’s Strike

 In 1892, when the Mexican dollar deteriorated to about sixty-five percent of its value, the coaling companies refused to compensate for the difference in their wages.

 They continued to pay the workers its face value.

-Upset by the injustice, numerous coal carriers refused to unload the coal off the SS Freshfield when it arrived at the dock.
+Upset by the injustice, numerous coal carriers refused to unload the coal of the SS Freshfield when it arrived at the dock.

 In protest, the workers marched to the Police office to complain.

 Unable to get the equivalent in fair pay, they went on strike demanding dollar for dollar since local merchants preferred Danish money over Mexican pesos.

 By December 1908, an arrangement was reached with workers earning 1.5 cents per basket, instead of 1 cent, not a very big improvement.
-It later was raised to two cents.
+It later was raised to two cents, a paltry sum.

 Coaling in the Virgin Islands continued sporadically until the 1930s.